United States energy law: New York law

 New York has an Energy Law.
 Under New York law, "energy" and "energy resources" are defined as:

 The chief regulator is the "Commissioner" or "president" of the New York State Energy Research and Development Authority (also called NYSERDA).
 The board of directors of NYSERDA includes—as a matter of law—several utility insiders, as well as ex officio commissioners.
-Vincent DeIorio, a lawyer, is chairman of the board, and Francis J. Murray Jr. is President and CEO.
+Vincent DeIorio, a lawyer, is chairman of the board, and Francis J. Murray Jr. is president and CEO.
 NYSERDA was created as a public benefit corporation under NY law.
 New York's other regulatory bodies and entities include the New York State Public Service Commission, the New York State Department of Health, the New York Power Authority, and the Long Island Power Authority.

 In addition to Energy Law, the state has a variety of laws regulating and taxing energy, and its courts have issued significant case law concerning energy taxes.
 Two trial court cases in 2012 allowed local zoning law to pre-empt state law by effectively banning hydrofracking, but this is being appealed.

 Under New York law, both the New York Attorney General or a district attorney may prosecute alleged polluters who make oil spills.
 The state has enacted a number of recent laws to control carbon emissions.

 The state collects an effective rate of 24.4 cent per gallon tax on gasoline and gasohol, and 22.65 cents per gallon on diesel.
 New York collects one of the smallest amounts of revenue from extraction taxes of any state—only 5.8 percent of its overall sources.

+Oregon

+Oregon has established an Energy Efficiency Center, one of 31 Industrial Assessment Centers.
+In 2025, Oregon passed a bill to allow municipalities, businesses and communities to build, own and operate microgrids.